 If you are an international student any changes to your enrolment must be approved by Victoria University International to ensure you comply with your Visa requirements.

-For more information about the process and forms required, please contact the Graduate Research Centre.
+For more information about the process and forms required, please contact the Office for Researcher Training, Quality and Integrity.

 If you are admitted and enrolled in a research degree your enrolment must be continuous during the duration of the degree.
 The only time you do not need to enrol is during periods of approved intermission (leave of absence) and once your thesis has been submitted for examination.